 The National Lymphedema Network offers a garment fund for women who demonstrate a significant financial need and whose physical therapists are members of their network.
 Your sister should ask her therapist if they are a member, and if so, additional eligibility information can be found on the website.

 The All4One LympheDIVAS’s Program may be able to offer free/or reduced cost supplies for a limited number of women monthly.
 For more information about financial eligibility and other criteria, please see their website.

 There may be other local organizations that provide assistance for lymphedema supplies.
 Our Hopeline social workers would be happy to explore potential resources for your sister.
 We can be reached Monday through Thursday from 9 a.m. - 7 p.m.
 Eastern Time and Fridays from 9 a.m. - 5 p.m.
 Eastern Time.

 Magnolia Meals at Home

-A meal delivery program that helps patients by providing nourishing meals to households affected by breast cancer, thyroid cancer, kidney cancer or soft tissue sarcoma.
-Is currently available in and around Woodcliff Lake, NJ, Andover, MA and Raleigh-Durham, NC (as well as areas in New York, Connecticut, New Hampshire and Boston, MA).
+A meal delivery program that helps patients by providing nourishing meals to households affected by cancer.
+Is currently available in and around Woodcliff Lake, NJ and Andover, MA, Raleigh-Durham, NC and New Haven, CT (as well areas in New York, New Hampshire and Boston, MA).
 For more information please visit magnoliamealsathome.com or contact Kathy Nugent, LCSW at 800-813-4673, ext.
 6809.